Home

 Current availability:

-This is sadly long out of print, although I picked an almost pristine copy up at an exceedingly reasonable 'buy it now' price on eBay, so it's not impossible to find.
+Amazingly, The White Album is available on CD (actually CD-R, which isn't the same thing at all), but Elements is sadly long out of print, although I picked an almost pristine copy up at an exceedingly reasonable 'buy it now' price on eBay, so it's not impossible to find.
 But do you want to?
 Well, if synth-heavy instrumental prog is your thing, I think you probably do.
 Let's just hope some label with more sense than money sees fit to reissue this at some point, assuming Mr. Danna hasn't locked the master tapes away or destroyed them or something.
-Not a classic, but not at all bad, although not worth it for the 'Tron.
-Incidentally, Canuck power trio Triumph's second album, '77's Rock & Roll Machine, features a certain 'Mike' Danna on extra keyboards, almost certainly including the Mellotron on one track, presumably making it his first recording with the instrument.
+Not a classic, but not at all bad, although not worth it for the Mellotron.
+Incidentally, Canuck power trio Triumph's second album, '77's Rock & Roll Machine, features a certain 'Mike' Danna on extra keyboards, including the Mellotron on one track.

 Official site